tomcrane/fire/README.md

 ## Client side

-The Presentation API model can describe comples things that modern browsers are quite capable of doing client-side.
+The Presentation API model can describe complex manipulation that modern browsers are quite capable of doing client-side.
 See http://ronallo.com/blog/client-side-video-tricks/ for more information.